cosimameyer/overviewR/cran-comments.md

 ## Resubmission

 This is a (re)submission for an updated version of this package.
-It includes the requested changes for overviewR 0.0.9.
+It includes an essential bugfix in `overview_overlap` to make the function work.

 ## Test environments